-Sierra's unique Steel-Trak[TM] sensor probe is responsible for the unsurpassed accuracy, ruggedness and reliability of Sierra industrial flow meters.
-The immersible Steel-Trak sensor consists of two sensing elements-a velocity sensor and a temperature sensor that automatically corrects for changes in gas temperature.
+Sierra's unique 620S Boiler-Trak[TM] sensor probe is responsible for the unsurpassed accuracy and reliability of Sierra mass flow meters.
+The sensor consists of two sensing elements-a velocity sensor and a temperature sensor which automatically corrects for changes in gas temperature.
 When power is applied to the flow meter, the transducer electronics heats the velocity sensor to a constant temperature differential above the gas temperature and measures the cooling effect of the gas flow.
 The electrical power required to maintain a constant temperature differential is directly proportional to the gas mass flow rate.
+The meter electronics measure this power and convert it into a linear 0-5 VDC (0-10 VDC optional) and 4-20 mA output signal.